ralna/GALAHAD/html/Python/_sources/nls.rst.txt

              the status of the last attempted allocation/deallocation. bad_alloc : str
-             the name of the array for which an allocation/deallocation error ocurred.
+             the name of the array for which an allocation/deallocation error occurred.
           bad_eval : str
-             the name of the user-supplied evaluation routine for which an error ocurred.
+             the name of the user-supplied evaluation routine for which an error occurred.
           iter : int
              the total number of iterations performed.
           cg_iter : int